The Trial of Yury Orlov, 15-18 May 1978 (50.1-1)

 • a letter to the BBC and Voice of America radio stations;

-• “Moscow Appeal” (13 February 1974, concerning Solzhenitsyn, CCE 32) and an appeal by Moscow scientists on behalf of Sergei Kovalyov;
+• the “Moscow Appeal” (13 February 1974), concerning Solzhenitsyn (CCE 32.1) and an appeal by Moscow scientists on behalf of Sergei Kovalyov;

 • the statements entitled “10 December — International Human Rights Day” and “30 October — Political Prisoners’ Day” (1975 and 1976);

-• the articles “Is Socialism of a Non-Totalitarian Kind Possible?”
+• the article “Is Socialism of a Non-Totalitarian Kind Possible?”

 Orlov was also charged with having the Gulag Archipelago in his possession.